Foundation Year (Year 0):

 - 260 points from Highers within the Irish Leaving Certificate to include Biology and Chemistry.
 Higher Level subjects considered only with a minimum grade C2.

-- Pass Access Course with 45 credits at Level 3 within a Science subject
+- Access Course with 45 credits at Level 3 within a Science subject (preferably passed with Merit or Distinction)

 - Qualifications equivalent to the above